About This Chapter

 19. Biotransformation of Drugs: Definition, Types & Process

 This lesson covers the body's ability to biotransform, or modify the structure of substances in order to maintain an interior state of dynamic balance.
 We'll also explore the biotransformation process of drugs.

 20. Catabolism: Definition & Examples

 In this lesson, we will learn about catabolic reactions and how they create energy for the body.
-Read on to learn more about catabolic reactions and why they're important to the body before testing your knowledge with a quiz.
+Learn more about catabolic reactions and why they're important to the body before testing your knowledge with a quiz.

 21. Gluconeogenesis: Definition, Steps & Pathway